 Every healthy person over 18 years old with no contraindications to donation and weight more than 50 kg can become a donor.

-On the other hand, only a Man with a capital letter can become a donor of blood and its components.
-A person who is ready to get up early, spend his time to save someone's life.
+But only a man with a capital letter can become a donor of blood and its components.
+A person who is willing to get up early, spend his time to save someone's life.

-Prior to the procedure, a potential donor undergoes a free medical examination, which includes receiving by a transfusiologist and a preliminary laboratory test.
+At each visit to the Blood Service institution, a potential donor undergoes a free medical examination, which includes an appointment with a transfusiologist and a preliminary laboratory test.

-At the same time, there are a number of contraindications to donation: absolute, that is, independent of the duration of the disease and the results of treatment, and temporary - only a certain period of time.
+At the same time, there are a number of contraindications to donation: permanent, that do not depend on the duration of the disease and the results of treatment, and temporary - valid only for a certain period.

-Perhaps you will be disappointed that you will not be able to make donation in the presence of absolute contraindications.
+Perhaps you will be disappointed that you are not be able to make donation in the presence of absolute contraindications.

 However, the Blood Service hopes that you will understand our main task - ensuring the safety of blood donor components for patients.